Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/simulating-currents-with-water-decals.md

 By default, water decal regions are anchored to the camera.
 You can also anchor them to a GameObject.

 > [!NOTE]
-> For backward compatibility, water decals are disabled by default.
+> For backward compatibility, [water masks and current water decals](enable-mask-and-current-water-decals.md) are disabled by default.

 ## Water decal shader graph Master Stack